Some qualitative properties of the solutions of the Magnetohydrodynamic equations for nonlinear bipolar fluids: Introduction

 and

 for any couple $\Phi=(\phi;\psi)$ of smooth solenoidal functions and $t\in [0,T]$, $T>0$.
 In \eqref{10} and throughout this work summations over repeated indices are enforced. \end{itemize} The author also analyzed the long-time behaviour of solutions of \eqref{I} with $\alpha \in [1-\frac{2n}{n+2}, 1)$.
 He mainly proved the existence of trajectory attractor for the translation semigroup acting on the trajectories of the set of weak solutions and that of external forces.
-In the case when $\alpha \in [1-\frac{2n}{n+2}, 1)$ we are not sure of the uniqueness of the weak solution, therefore the author of \cite{PAUL-16} follows the method in \cite{VISHIK+CHEPYZHOV} (see also, \cite{VISHIK+CHEPYZHOV-2002} and \cite{VISHIK+CHEPYZHOV+WENDLAND}).